openlibhums/memory-alpha/content/support/guides/workflow-editor-typesetting.md

 There is no limit on the number of typesetters you can assign at one time.

->[!TIP]
+>![TIP]
->Typesetters automatically access all images / figure files uploaded by the author and the article metadata.
+>Typesetters automatically access all images/figure files uploaded by the author and the article metadata.
 Verify metadata is production-ready via **Actions > View metadata** before assignment.

 ### Reviewing the typesetting task

 Once the typesetter has completed their task, you will receive an email notification.
 You can now review the typesetting task and select one of the following three options:
 - Request corrections
    - If you notice a problem with the typeset files straight away, you can request corrections to the typesetter.
 See Requesting corrections <!-- missing hyperlink -->